 ARE AFRICANIZED HONEY BEES DANGEROUS?

 Yes!
 Although their venom is no more poisonous than other honey bees, they are considered dangerous because they attack more readily and in large numbers.
-Bee stings can result in allergic reactions in some individuals, making the threat even greater.
+Bee stings can result in allergic reactions in certain individuals, making the threat even greater.

 WILL INNOVATIVE PEST CONTROL GET RID OF HONEY BEES?